cdapio/tigon/tigon-docs/developer-guide/source/getting-started.rst

   git clone https://github.com/cask/tigon.git
   cd tigon
-  mvn clean package
+  mvn clean package -P sql-lib

 After the build completes, you will have a distribution of Tigon under the `tigon-distribution/target/` directory.

 Take the `tigon-<version>.tar.gz` file and unzip it into a suitable location.

-For more build options, please refer to the [build instructions](BUILD.md) included in the source distribution.

 Is It Building?
 ---------------